Read Nagarjuna with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: emptiness as the dependent-arising of all things, not nihilism but a cure for reified metaphysical grasping.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Emptiness is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Emptiness is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Nagarjuna and a philosophically serious interlocutor probing the structure of the view.